With an ever-growing number of charging stations across the continent, popular city breaks are now open to the EV driver.

 Being a relatively small nation, you could cover Holland in one charge, but handily there are plenty of charging points.

-Reachable by driving the Channel or ferry, the charming city of Amsterdam is an EV haven, with 847 stations despite its small size.
+Reachable by driving the Channel or ferry, the charming city of Amsterdam is an EV haven, with a huge number of electric vehicle charging stations despite its small size.
 EV drivers can enjoy plenty of perks in the Dutch capital, including reduced waitlists for public parking permits.
-You do have to pay a small fee to plug in at public charge points, with both standard and FlexPower stations available for cheaper, or faster recharges.
+Just so you know, you do have to pay a small fee to plug in at public charge points.

-With 102 charging stations across the city, there are plenty of options when it comes to recharging in Stockholm.
+With over 100 EV charging points across the city, there are plenty of options when it comes to recharging in Stockholm.
 Explore the Gamla Stan’s fabled restaurants or wander the grounds of the ornate Royal Palace as you boost your batteries in this Nordic city escape.